Commercial Director – the pca

 - Excellent facilitation and presentation skills.

-- A relevant degree or equivalent is desirable, as is a commitment to attain further qualifications suitable to the position.
+- A relevant degree or equivalent is desirable and a commitment to attain further qualifications suitable to the position

 - Prepared to work flexible hours and travel throughout a designated region and the UK.

 For more information please see the Full Job Description